BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

 # Designing geospatial data portals

-> Guidance for developers and designers to increase the discoverability and usefulness of geospatial data through user focussed data portals.
+> Guidance for developers and designers to increase the discoverability and usefulness of geospatial data through user-focused data portals.

 ## Geospatial data portals